MSc Tissue Engineering for Regenerative Medicine / Overview

 - Learn how to research strategies to repair, replace and ultimately regenerate various tissues and organs to solve major clinical problems.

-- Gain a comprehensive insight into topical issues such as stem cells, polymer technology, biomaterial fabrication/characterisation and gene delivery.
+- Gain a comprehensive insight into topical issues such as stem cells, design and characterisation of biomaterials and nanomaterials (including graphene), biofabrication (including 3D bioprinting), cell and gene therapies, commercialisation and clinical translation of regenerative therapies.

 - Prepare for PhD study, specialist clinical training or a career in related industries, including pharmaceutical, biotechnology and regenerative medicine sectors.

-- Study at a university ranked 8th in the UK and among the top 50 in the world for Medicine (QS World University Rankings 2020).
+- Study at a university ranked 8th in the UK and among the top 50 in the world for Medicine (QS Rankings 2020).

 Attending an open day is a great way to find out what studying at Manchester is like.
 Find out about our upcoming open days .